 Note: I have converted August-2016 into a full month by dividing by 12 and multiplying by 31 as a proxy for the month.

 In the white circle above, you can see the YoY difference I pointed out for May.
 Overall, traffic is up 100% in year 2 vs. year 1 (woo hoo!).

 Where has the traffic come from?

-In the early days of this blogs existence, we had 75% or more of the traffic coming from the Referral channel (i.e other blogs).
+In the early days of the existence of this blog, we had 75% or more of the traffic coming from the Referral channel (i.e other blogs).
 This is partially explained by the fact the site was very new, but I was also much more active commenting on other blogs, which drove a significant amount of traffic back then.
 These days I still read a lot of PF blogs, but my commenting has been a fraction of what it was.
 To be honest, this means I am leaving thousands of pageviews on the table.
-More importantly it means I am missing out on many opportunities to connect with other bloggers audiences.
+More importantly, it means I am missing out on many opportunities to connect with other bloggers audiences.
 I do hope to get back into being an active participant on other PF blogs once work settles down a bit.

 If we dive a level deeper, we can see the top 25 sources by channel:

-Number 1 really surprises me the most, as I would had never guessed that this many people would be coming direct to the site.
+Number 1 really surprises me the most, as I would have never guessed that this many people would be coming directly to the site.
 Does anything else surprise you?

 Oh, and by the way, number 15 is spam traffic.

 I currently use MailChimp to manage my email list.
 The good news is that I set this up from the beginning, but it wasn’t until the summer of 2015 that I really started to focus on building my email list.
 The SumoMe plugin has really been the game changer, and specifically the welcome mat that drops down on a visitors first visit (see below).
 Prior to installing this, my email conversion rate was about 0.5%, and today it is closer to 2%.